Snorkeling equipment: fins

 Snorkeling equipment: the mask

-A mask consists of one or two lenses, also known as portholes, a rubber or silicone skirt, and a strap to hold it all together.
+A mask is made up of one or two lenses, also known as portholes, a rubber or silicone skirt, and a strap to hold it all together.

 Emmanuelle Levasseur, Julien Collet